 \section{Detailed Examples}

 Here, we present three relevant examples to highlight the properties of the CFBVA pricing equation.
-We analyze \begin{itemize} \item[(i)] the case of a perfect collateralized contract between two risky counterparties in presence of funding and hedging costs; \item[(ii)] the case of a central counterparty (CCP) pricing a collateralized contract between two risky counterparties, possibly in presence of gap risk; and \item[(iii)] the case of a risky investor evaluating counterparty credit risk on a uncollateralized deal. \end{itemize}
+We analyze \begin{itemize} \item[(i)] the case of a perfectly collateralized contract between two risky counterparties in presence of funding and hedging costs; \item[(ii)] the case of a central counterparty (CCP) pricing a collateralized contract between two risky counterparties, possibly in presence of gap risk; and \item[(iii)] the case of a risky investor evaluating counterparty credit risk on a uncollateralized deal. \end{itemize}

-In all the following examples we consider funding and delta-hedging in continuous time, so that, according to Theorem~\ref{th:fund_hedge}, we can drop any explicit dependency on the hedging strategy, if we take all the expectations under a pricing measure $\mathbb{Q}^{\tilde f}$ under which the underlying risk factors growth at funding rate ${\tilde f}_t$.
-Notice that the growth rate may be corrected for hedging costs delta-hedging is accomplished by trading on a derivative market as stated in Corollary~\ref{th:fund_hedge_with_costs}.
-Thus, in case of re-hypothecation we can write that
+In all the following examples we consider funding and delta-hedging in continuous time, so that, according to Theorem~\ref{th:fund_hedge}, we can drop any explicit dependency on the hedging strategy, if we take all the expectations under a pricing measure $\mathbb{Q}^{\tilde f}$ under which the underlying risk factors grow at the funding rate ${\tilde f}_t$.
+Notice that the growth rate may be corrected for hedging costs when delta-hedging is accomplished by trading on a derivative market as stated in Corollary~\ref{th:fund_hedge_with_costs}.